derektb/comics-condemned/README.md

 # CONDEMNED to the DEPTHS

-A Jinx comic about trash, the sea, and your inescapable deeds.
+A Jinx comic about trash, regret, and the pitiless sea.

 ## Build